Miscarriage: Facts, Risks, and When To Seek Care

 Have had a miscarriage before

-If you experience either of these symptoms associated with miscarriage, please consult a medical professional:
+If you experience any of these symptoms associated with miscarriage, please contact a medical professional:

 Vaginal spotting or bleeding